 To illustrate, I’m going to use a sample dataset as an example.
 For instance, the following dataset represents the Salesman, Product, and Net Sales of a company.
 There are two products: Cable and TV.
 Here, we’ll apply the Filter feature to the products.

-5 Methods to Copy and Paste in Excel When Filter is On
+How to Copy and Paste in Excel When Filter is On: 5 Methods

 1. Keyboard Shortcuts to Copy and Paste When Filter is On in Excel